Blowout preventer: Annular blowout preventer

-The annular blowout preventer was invented by Granville Sloan Knox in 1946; a U.S. patent for it was awarded in 1952.
-Often around the rig it is called the "Hydril", after the name of the original manufacturer of such devices.
+The spherical annular blowout preventer was invented by Granville Sloan Knox in 1946; a U.S. patent for it was awarded in 1952.
+Often around the rig it is called the Hydril, after the name of the original manufacturer of such devices.

+The Regan Type K is an even earlier design.
+Its cylindrical accordion-style packer was patented in 1933 by Frederick M Kilmer Jr. The Type K appears in trade publications as early as 1938.
+In smaller bore sizes, the Type K is often called a Rod Regan and they are still produced and used widely today.
+Modern Type K BOPs can be made of ultra-light aerospace alloy, using the same packer design from 1933.

 An annular-type blowout preventer can close around the drill string, casing or a non-cylindrical object, such as the kelly.
-Drill pipe including the larger-diameter tool joints (threaded connectors) can be "stripped" (i.e., moved vertically while pressure is contained below) through an annular preventer by careful control of the hydraulic closing pressure.
-Annular blowout preventers are also effective at maintaining a seal around the drillpipe even as it rotates during drilling.
+Drill pipe including the larger-diameter tool joints (threaded connectors) can be stripped (i.e. moved vertically while pressure is contained below) through an annular preventer by careful control of the hydraulic closing pressure.
+Annular blowout preventers are also effective at maintaining a seal around the drill pipe even as it rotates during drilling.
 Regulations typically require that an annular preventer be able to completely close a wellbore, but annular preventers are generally not as effective as ram preventers in maintaining a seal on an open hole.
 Annular BOPs are typically located at the top of a BOP stack, with one or two annular preventers positioned above a series of several ram preventers.

 An annular blowout preventer uses the principle of a wedge to shut in the wellbore.
 It has a donut-like rubber seal, known as an elastomeric packing unit, reinforced with steel ribs.
 The packing unit is situated in the BOP housing between the head and hydraulic piston.
 When the piston is actuated, its upward thrust forces the packing unit to constrict, like a sphincter, sealing the annulus or openhole.
 Annular preventers have only two moving parts, piston and packing unit, making them simple and easy to maintain relative to ram preventers.

-The original type of annular blowout preventer uses a “wedge-faced” (conical-faced) piston.
+The original type of annular blowout preventer used a wedge-faced (conical-faced) piston.
 As the piston rises, vertical movement of the packing unit is restricted by the head and the sloped face of the piston squeezes the packing unit inward, toward the center of the wellbore.

 In 1972, Ado N. Vujasinovic was awarded a patent for a variation on the annular preventer known as a spherical blowout preventer, so-named because of its spherical-faced head.
-As the piston rises the packing unit is thrust upward against the curved head, which constricts the packing unit inward.
-Both types of annular preventer are in common use.